demidiao07/AI-Agents-Jobs-Ecosystem/README.md

 Chunking was performed using LangChain’s RecursiveCharacterTextSplitter.
 Since social media posts are generally short, most posts were treated as single chunks.
 Longer posts were split using a chunk size of 512 characters with an overlap of 50 characters.
 Chunking behavior was validated through exploratory analysis in a Jupyter notebook.

-I tested multiple embedding models on a small subset of the dataset (500 chunks) by embedding the text and checking whether nearest-neighbor retrieval returned semantically similar posts (same topic/event).
+Question 4: I tested multiple embedding models on a small subset of the dataset (500 chunks) by embedding the text and checking whether nearest-neighbor retrieval returned semantically similar posts (same topic/event).
 I compared runtime and embedding dimensionality.
 I selected all-MiniLM-L6-v2 because it produced the most coherent neighbors while remaining efficient for large-scale embedding.

+Question 5: We embedded all chunked text using the Sentence-Transformers model all-MiniLM-L6-v2 (384 dimensions).
+Embeddings were generated in batches with normalization enabled to support cosine similarity retrieval.